 Cocoa beans are cleaned and sanitized in a steam process before being roasted between 212° and 284°F, depending on the variety.
 They are then crushed in a process called winnowing to remove their husks.
 The resulting cocoa nibs are ground into a paste known as chocolate liquor or cocoa mass.

-Two pounds of cocoa beans will yield about 1.5 lbs of liquor, with the remainder being mostly water and shell.
+Two pounds of cocoa beans will yield about 1.5 lbs of liquor, with the remainder being mostly shell.
 The cocoa mass is heated and poured into a press in order to extract the cocoa butter.
 The press contains a filter that separates the liquid fat from the cocoa solids.
 The cocoa butter that emerges from the press is collected and ready for use (the hard puck of cocoa solids that is left behind is ground up and turned into cocoa powder!).
 The liquid cocoa butter is sometimes tempered before being molded and packed for use by chocolate makers, chocolatiers, and pastry chefs.

 In the chocolate industry, cocoa butter can be “natural” or it may undergo a deodorization process to neutralize its aroma.
-Callebaut, the industrial chocolate giant, offers “deodorized” cocoa butter that is neutral in color and flavor.
-They typically sell their cocoa butter in the form of drops but also in powder form.
+For example, Callebaut, the industrial chocolate giant, offers “deodorized” cocoa butter that is neutral in color and flavor.
+They typically sell their cocoa butter in the form of drops or discs but also in powder form.
 Their powdered cocoa butter is cryogenized which involves spraying the cocoa butter during a low-temperature freezing process.

 Cocoa butter is a fairly stable fat and doesn’t go rancid very quickly.
 However, to prevent the cocoa butter from losing its desirable properties, it should be stored in a cool and dry place, protected from light.
 Once opened, ideally, it should be consumed within a few months.